nirbar/PanelSwWpfControls/README.md

 - *InverseBooleanConverter*: Inverse boolean
 - *IsInCollectionConverter*: Compare value to a supplied object collection and to ConverterParameter.
 Any of the objects is expected to compare equal
 - *RegexConverter*: Apply regular expression on value

+# WPF Commands
+- *BrowseFileCommand*: Open an OpenFileDialog
+- *BrowseFolderCommand* Open a FolderBrowserDialog